adrian-taay/hiiace-os/README.md

-**Overview**
+**OVERVIEW**
+Welcome!
 I made this page for the purpose of (1) compiling all the small projects I'm doing while learning ReactJS, while (2) setting it up to be my interactive web dev portfolio.

 I take inspiration from this project made by DustinBrett (https://github.com/DustinBrett/daedalOS).
 As a novice developer, I made this simple implementation of how a desktop environment works.
 In the future, more apps and features will be added as I go.

-**Desktop Environment / Window Manager**
+**DESKTOP ENVIRONMENT / WINDOWS MANAGER**
 I want it to look like a desktop environment that is loosely based on how my current setup looks.

-- Ubuntu 23.04
+- Ubuntu
 - GNOME
 - Adwaita Theme
 - Dash-to-Panel
 - ArcMenu

-Uses useReducer and useContext hooks to instantiate multiple <Window /> component.
-To make it draggable and resizable, I used the react-rnd npm package.

-Minimizable - useReducer
+- Conky Linux

+\*\*Tools =>

+- react-rnd: To make windows resizable and draggable
-Active Window - onClick and onDrag
+- react-icons: Icons and logos

-**Taskbar**
+- framer-motion: To animate pop-ups, toggle minimize and maximize, opening and closing of windows.

+**TASKBAR**
 For the taskbar, I prefer the Windows setup as it is simple and it doesn't occupy much screen height.
 Uses basic conditional rendering.

 - Start Menu